 I hope you’re listening, Doctor, because here comes the most important lesson of all:

 We call our inability to hear the music of the world so many bad words, like fastidiousness and disgust but that’s not being proper, that’s fear: we’re afraid of how music pulls us out of ourselves and connects us in one great big happy dance, not just with each other but with birds and bees and bugs.
-We can hear music but we choose to hear noise!
+We could ALL hear music all around us, but most of us choose to hear noise!

 But the music is always there, if you listen.